yyx990803/HTML5-Clear-v2/README.md

 ## What's New?

+- Offline Mode (add to homescreen)
 - Local storage
 - More robust structure
-- More robust touch events handling
+- Better touch events handling
 - More features such as long drag up/down
 - Multitouch (WIP)